URA SUM and Difference

 Output

-Ang - directions of signals arrival
+Ang — directions of arrival of pass signals:q[<br>] non-negative real column vector

 Data types: Float16